 Store in cool and dry places

-When it comes to storing coconut oil, it is best to keep it in a dry and cool location and also remember to seal the container tightly.
+When it comes to storing coconut oil, it is best to keep it in a dry, cool and dark place away from direct sun light and also remember to seal the container tightly.
 Since coconut oil can be used for different purposes, it is best to use two separate containers for cooking and or cosmetics.

 Also, it would be wise to keep the coconut oil away from cabinets above the stovetops as that area tends to get warm while cooking and could change the temperature of the coconut oil.
 If the coconut oil is meant for beauty or healthcare purposes, it is advisable not to store it in the bathroom as the excess moisture in the bathroom can also lead to its deterioration.

 When you are scooping out the oil for cooking or another usage, always use clean and dry utensils.
 Avoid using fingers when scooping the oil to prevent cross contamination or bacteria.
 Although the coconut oil does not oxidize easily and also has the characteristics of antimicrobial properties, the existence of other contaminants could make it go rancid or form molds on the top layers of the coconut oil.